houseabsolute/File-LibMagic/README.md

 `File::LibMagic` objects, so you may want to share a single object across many modules.

+This method takes the following named parameters:

+- magic\_file

+    This should be a string or an arrayref containing one or more magic files.

-This method takes an optional argument containing a path to the magic file.
-If the file doesn't exist this will throw an exception (but only with libmagic 4.17+).
+    If a file you provide doesn't exist the constructor will throw an exception, but only with libmagic 4.17+.

-If you don't pass an argument, it will throw an exception if it can't find any magic files at all.
+    If you don't set this parameter, the constructor will throw an exception if it can't find any magic files at all.

+    Note that even if you're using a custom file, you probably _also_ want to use the standard file (`/usr/share/misc/magic` on my system, yours may vary).

+- follow\_symlinks

+    If this is true, then calls to `$magic->info_from_filename` will follow symlinks to the real file.

+- uncompress

+    If this is true, then compressed files (such as gzip files) will be uncompressed, and the various `info_from_*` methods will return info about the uncompressed file.

 ## $magic->info\_from\_filename('path/to/file')